-FIGURE X. Ten Responsibility Areas for Diversity, Equity, and Inclusion (DEI) Responsibility Description 1.
-Community Voice Ensure that diverse racial/ethnic communities, Tribes, low-income communities, and others are included and have a voice in state government decisions.
+Responsibility Description 1.
+Community Voice Ensure that diverse racial/ethnic communities, Tribes, low income communities, and others are included and have a voice in state government decisions.
 2. Access to Information (Language) Improve access to information and services for people who speak languages other than English.
 3. Diversity of Workforce Increase the diversity of the state workforce to reflect the growing diversity of Washington State, including racial/ethnic, language, and disability diversity.
 4. Cultural Humility Improve the cultural humility of the state workforce to better serve all people in Washington State.
 5. Equity Impact Assessments Assess potential impacts of policy, program, and budget decisions on equity and make necessary changes to maximize benefits and limit harms.
 6. Equity in Grant and Contracting Improve equity in grant and contracting practices, including increasing the percent of grants and contracts awarded to organizations serving diverse communities.
 7. Accountability for State Support Ensure that organizations that receive state support are also accountable for promoting equity.
 8. Exchange of Info & Best Practices Promote the exchange of information and best practices to promote equity across state government.
 9. Disaggregated Data Collect, analyze, and distribute disaggregated data to uncover and raise awareness of inequities that exist within our state's diverse communities.
 10. Performance Metrics & Progress Create performance metrics and track progress in making state government more equitable.
-These areas of responsibility were developed by the Governor's Interagency Council on Health Disparities.